freakyjones/sportsgig/README.md

 # sportsgig
-it is a fun website with only html and CSS ..
+it is a fun website with only html and CSS and littlebit javascript....